isingh14/sample-html-page-kubernetes/README.md

      * CI Pipeline to build and push Docker Image into Docker Hub and then run the deployment in the Kubernetes Cluster.
    * Deployment.yaml file
      * Kubernetes deployment of our website triggered from Jenkins peipeline.
 This file contains deployment strategy of our website e.g. replicas, label, container port, expose method etc.

+ * Whenever new code is committed to the GIT master repo, it will automatically trigger the pipeline in Jenkins for the new deployment of our website.